 From just 12 people in summer 2016, our team has expanded to 150 full-time members of staff, spread across our offices in London, New York City and Tel Aviv.

-Top talent from Google, Facebook, BuzzFeed, Condé Nast, The Guardian and ITV have already joined us and we are gearing up for a major recruitment drive across our engineering, editorial, social, commercial and marketing teams to match our explosive growth.
+Top tech and creative talent from the likes of Google, Facebook, Bloomberg and the BBC have already joined us and we are gearing up for a major recruitment drive across our engineering, editorial, social, commercial and marketing teams to match our explosive growth.

-Our next steps will include AR and VR content and we also have plans for original long-form video and TV content.
+Our next steps will include AR and VR content and we also have plans for original long-form video and TV.